 What is a key performance indicator?
 Key what?!
 That did sound way over my head when I began doing social media in my prior life – the 8-hour work life.
 (It’s 8+ hours now) 😀

-A key performance indicator (KPI) is anything that you measure that has direct correlation to your marketing goal.
+A key performance indicator (KPI) is anything that you measure that has a direct correlation to your marketing goal.

 Say, if brand awareness is your goal, you could have either of the following as your potential key performance indicators: